preciofishbone/OmniaDocsG2/pages/move-page/index.rst

 Move a page
 ===========================================

 You can move a page to another position on the same lavel (within the parent node).
-Dffo the following:
+Do the following:

 1. Point at the Edit button.